kamranasif506/Vet-Clinic/README.md

 ### Key Features <a name="key-features"></a>

-- Animal Table Created
+- Table for animals
-- Data inserted into table
+- Adding data in animals table
-- Quries performed on table to fetch data
+- Query and update animals table.
+- Rollback and commit transactional quries

 <p align="right">(<a href="#readme-top">back to top</a>)</p>